Bruhath10/Physical-Design/README.md

 ![24 - Post-layout Simulation output](https://user-images.githubusercontent.com/44549567/99905938-16bf1600-2cfa-11eb-8ff4-d9d9d17a5919.PNG)

-## 4. Day 4: Timing Analysis, Clock Tree Synthesis and Signal Integrity
+## 4. Timing Analysis, Clock Tree Synthesis and Signal Integrity
 The dependance of **Delay** of buffer on **Input Slew** and **Output Load Capacitance** was portrayed, and the concept of **Delay tables** which is based on those two parameters was extensively discussed giving the importance of 'levels of buffering', 'load driven by nodes' and types of buffer.
 The values not present in delay tables are extrapolated for precise results.

 **Setup & Hold Analysis** with the concepts of library setup and Hold times, Setup and Hold Slack, Data Arrival and Data Required time were studied in detail keeping in mind the **Jitter**.
 A detail study was done on the concepts of **Clock Tree Synthesis** like **H-Tree Algorithm** and the importance of **Clock Skew** in it.
 The concepts of **Victim and Aggressor** in signal integrity, it's causes, effects, and remedies like shielding were analyzed.